 Friday is Juneteenth!

 Juneteenth, celebrated every June 19th, is a pivotal point in American history.
-On June 19, 1865, the last slaves in Texas were freed, solidifying the enforcement of the Emancipation Proclamation and African American freedom in the United States more broadly.
+On June 19, 1865, the last slaves in Texas were freed.
+This solidified the enforcement of the Emancipation Proclamation and African American freedom in the United States more broadly.

 With our country shattered and in an uproar over continued violence against Black people, this year’s Juneteenth holds a significant position.
 In many ways, Juneteenth represents how freedom and justice in the US has always been delayed for black people.